appdev-projects/omnicalc-2/README.md

 ### Optional

  - **Street to Coordinates:** Figure out how to turn an arbitrary street address (find a place that is [sort of rainy](https://www.rainviewer.com/) right now to test with) into a latitude/longitude using the Geocoding API.
- - **Coordinates to weather:** Figure out how to turn a latitude/longitude pair into a weather forecast using the Dark Sky API Show the information displayed in the target:
+ - **Coordinates to weather:** Figure out how to turn a latitude/longitude pair into a weather forecast using the Pirate Weather API: Show the information displayed in the target:
     - Current Temperature
     - Current summaray
     - Outlooks for next sixy minutes, several hours, several days